 Agent block path, specified as a string or character vector.
+The specified agent block can be inside of a model reference.

-For more information, see RL Agent.
+For more information on configuring an agent block for reinforcement learning, see RL Agent.

 obsInfo - Observation information

 Observation information, specified as an array of one of the following: